bigbanghere/.github/profile/README.md

 https://t.me/a_clicker_bot \
 https://t.me/a_careers_bot (in progress)

-We can help ypu with your project!
+We can help you with your project!

 Contact:
 https://t.me/some_wallet